 Student Financial Services

-Fall 2019 Financial Aid Disbursements - Begin the week of August 19th.
+Refunds for students who have overpaid Fall 2019 tuition will be processed during the first week of October.
 Get your refund faster by enrolling in E-Refund now!

-Student Parking Permits - Fall 2019 virtual permits are available for purchase online beginning August 5th.
+Student Parking Permits - Fall 2019 virtual permits are available for purchase online.

 What is Form 1098-T